Cilgwyn quarry: Transportation

-The quarry used at least three steam locomotives internally from 1876: Queenie a Bagnall, Lilla a large quarry Hunslet and Jubilee 1897 built by Manning Wardle.
-Lilia and Jubilee 1897 were sold in 1928 for use on the Penrhyn Quarry Railway and both survived into preservation - Lilla on the Ffestiniog Railway and Jubilee 1897 at the Narrow Gauge Railway Museum.
+The quarry used at least three steam locomotives internally from 1876: Queenie, a Bagnall; Lilla, a large quarry Hunslet and Jubilee 1897, built by Manning Wardle.
+Lilia and Jubilee 1897 were sold in 1928 for use on the Penrhyn Quarry Railway and both survived into preservation – Lilla on the Ffestiniog Railway and Jubilee 1897 at the Narrow Gauge Railway Museum.
 The steam locomotives were replaced with a number of diesels.
-One of these - Ruston & Hornsby works number 175414 of 1936 - survives in preservation at the Welsh Slate Museum in Llanberis where it carries the name Cilgwyn; it worked at Cilgwyn quarry between 1936 and 1940.
+One of these – Ruston & Hornsby works number 175414 of 1936 – survives in preservation at the National Slate Museum in Llanberis where it carries the name Cilgwyn; it worked at Cilgwyn quarry between 1936 and 1940.

-The quarry ceased to send slate via the Welsh Highland Railway in 1935 when a new road was constructed down to Talsarn.
+The quarry ceased to send slate via the Welsh Highland Railway in 1935 when a new road was constructed down to Talysarn.
 From that point all slate left the quarry by road.